 The 1% rule of real estate investing measures the price of the investment property against the gross income it will generate.
 For a potential investment to pass the 1% rule, its monthly rent must be equal to or no less than 1% of the purchase price.

-If you want to buy an investment property, the 1% rule can be a helpful tool for and finding the right property to achieve your investment goals.
-You can use it to quickly determine how the property will cash flow or, if the property is currently unoccupied, you can use the rule to help set monthly rent to charge.
+If you want to buy an investment property, the 1% rule can be a helpful tool for finding the right property to achieve your investment goals.
+You can use it to quickly determine how the property will cash flow.
+If the property is currently unoccupied, you can use the rule to help set monthly rent to charge.

 It’s important to remember that this is just a rule of thumb.
-It’s a good place to start, but other factors must be considered when determining how much rent to charge your tenants.
+It’s a good place to start, but you should consider other factors when determining how much rent to charge your tenants.

 How To Calculate The 1% Rule

 Calculating the 1% rule is simple.
-Just multiple the purchase price of the property by 1% – or, even easier, move the comma in the purchase price to the left two spaces.
+Just multiply the purchase price of the property by 1%.
+Even easier, move the comma in the purchase price to the left two spaces.
 The result should be the minimum you charge in monthly rent.

-If any repairs are required of the property, you’ll also want to factor them into the equation by adding them to the purchase price, then multiplying the total by 1%.
+If the property requires any repairs, you’ll also want to factor them into the equation by adding them to the purchase price, then multiplying the total by 1%.

 Here’s an example for a home with the purchase price of $150,000: